AS 1301: Communications with Audit Committees

 Difficult or Contentious Matters for which the Auditor Consulted

-.15 The auditor should communicate to the audit committee matters that are difficult or contentious for which the auditor consulted outside the engagement team and that the auditor reasonably determined are relevant to the audit committee's oversight of the financial reporting process.
+.15 The auditor should communicate to the audit committee matters that are difficult or contentious for which the auditor consulted outside the engagement team27A and that the auditor reasonably determined are relevant to the audit committee's oversight of the financial reporting process.

 Management Consultation with Other Accountants